theraccoonbear/slack-album-rankings/README.md

 If your spreadsheets are setup correctly you should be set.
 ### Custom Alternative
-Get a published CSV URL from Sheets and:
+Get a published `.XLSX` URL from Sheets and:

 `yarn start --source <your-sheets-url>`